pau13-loop/DeLorean-Rental-OLOO-JS/doc/questions-and-answers.md

     if (this.price > this.originalPrice * 0.3)
 ```

 > If I had placed the method inside the conditional, the domain language would be much more intuitive and would make it easier to maintain the code in case future programmers come to work on the project.
-As quick as you read the method name you'll related with it's purpose.
+As quick as you read the method name, you'll be related with its purpose.

 5. When to assign the prototype to objects ?